-Even though the museums, large retail district, and top restaurants are very cosmopolitan, Traverse City still gives you the sparkling nostalgia of a small town.
+Even though the museums, large retail district, and top restaurants can have a cosmopolitan feel, Traverse City still gives you the sparkling nostalgia of a small town.
 Be sure and check out our Guide to the Best Restaurants in Traverse City, told from an insiders perspective.

 Sault Ste.
 Marie

 Go way up north for a hybrid holiday: Sault Ste.
 Marie is the quintessential northern Michigan experience, but with a close-up view of Canada.